Quick Details

 Where to Meet

-Meet your guide in the center of Dupont Circle at the base of the eponymous fountain.
+Meet your guide in the center of Dupont Circle at the base of the marble fountain.

 GPS Address: 21 Dupont Cir NW, Washington, DC 20036